okeeffed/developer-notes/manual/Web/Web-Concepts.md

 Source: https://www.smashingmagazine.com/2016/12/gpu-animation-doing-it-right/

 Note that the `transform` and `opacity` properties are guaranteed to neither affect nor be affected by the normal flow or DOM environment (that is, they won’t cause a reflow or repaint, so their animation can be completely offloaded to the GPU).

+To get rid of implicit compositing issues and to reduce visual artifacts:

+1. Try to keep animated objects as high as possible in the z-index.
+Ideally, these elements should be direct children of the body element.
+Of course, this is not always possible in the markup when an animated element is nested deep inside the DOM tree and depends on the normal flow.
+In such cases, you could clone the element and put it in the body for animation only.
+2. You can give browser a hint that you’re going to use compositing with the will-change CSS property.
+With this property set on an element, the browser will (but not always!) promote it to a compositing layer in advance, so that the animation can start and stop smoothly.
+But don’t misuse this property, or else you’ll end up with a tremendous increase in memory consumption!